-In some situations, you might want to know the name of the Registered Agent that represents another New Jersey LLC.
-If you do, you can search the business database of the New Jersey Division of Revenue and Enterprise Services, which will often provide details of a specific business’s Registered Agent.
+In some situations, you might want to know the name of the Registered Agent who represents another LLC in New Jersey.
+If so, you can search the state's business records database.

-If the NJ Registered Agent isn’t available from the searchable business registry, contact the New Jersey Division of Revenue and Enterprise Services requesting the information.
+If the Registered Agent information isn’t available in the registry, contact the New Jersey Division of Revenue directly to request the information.

-- The NJ Registered Agent must have a physical street address in New Jersey.
-If you’re forming an LLC outside NJ, you will need to use an in-state Registered Agent.
+- The Registered Agent must have a physical street address in New Jersey.
+If you’re forming an LLC outside the state, you’ll need to use an in-state Registered Agent.

-- You always need to have someone on hand during business hours at the New Jersey address to sign for important documents.
+- Someone must always be available during business hours at the New Jersey address to sign for important documents.

-- The NJ Registered Agent’s name and address are part of the public record and available through the New Jersey Division of Revenue and Enterprise Service's website.
-If you would prefer your name and address aren’t published, you might choose a Registered Agent service.
+- The Registered Agent’s name and address are part of the public record and available through the New Jersey Division of Revenue and Enterprise Services website.
+If you prefer to keep your name and address private, opt for a Registered Agent service.